ls2716/django_website_framework/README.md

 #### Deployment processes and rule sets

 This part contains framework for deployment of the website to the server.
+Currently on a remote Linux server.

 [Please click here to go to the subfolder explaining the deployment framework.](deployment/)

-### Evaluation method

-Standard framework evaluation rule set defined in the evaluation framework of the project Surycate.
-It applies to all parts of the framework.

-### Adjustment method

-Standard framework change rule set defined in the change framework of the project Surycate.
-It applies to all parts of the framework.
+#### version 1.0.0

+#### author: ls2716